What if you could run meetings that have your teams knocking down the doors to get IN, not knocking down the doors to get OUT?!

 ... be ready for A, B, and C."

-... understand what's next in ___ and what you need to do and by when to get ready."
+... understand what's next in ___, what you need to do, and by when you need to get it done."

-4. Hear from others.
-Provide meeting attendees with chunks of information - no more than three to five minutes of content - then pause and let them digest/discuss that information.
-(The three to five minutes is not set in stone; you can tell when your team is starting to get the glazed donut look.
-When you see that, it's time to switch things up!)
+5. Hear from others.
+Yes, you are running the meeting, but hearing other voices takes some of the pressure off you and makes for a more energetic meeting.
 Make room for others' comments and input; bring other voices into the meeting so you are all singing the same chorus as opposed to everyone listening to one person's solo.
 When others feel they have contributed to a discussion/solution/challenge/idea, they are inspired and are more likely to embrace and move forward.
 (And to learn more about inspiring your team, read number 3 at this link!)

 6. Hear from others more!
 Work should not always be about work, right?
 Find out something curious or interesting about your team members, and allow for time for them to find out something about each other.
 I recall taking about five minutes in a meeting to have a team write down on index cards something they had done that was unique, interesting, or that which they believed no one else in the room had done.
 I collected them, read them aloud, and if someone had done that same thing, then they were to high-five each other.
 Can you believe the fun we had learning one of our teammates once wore a mullet and was actually proud of it or that another had married her kidnapper?!
 LOL!
 Good times!
 It was a brief break from the usual, and we resumed our meeting with newly formed smiles.

 7. Thank someone.
 Who does not love being recognized for a job well done?!
 While you might not do it at every meeting, work it into the agenda as often as you can and in as authentic and sincere of a way as possible.
 Hard work deserves recognizing, and when you recognize it, you get more of it.
 And recognizing one's efforts in front of his colleagues could not be any better way to do it!